Loans are available to students and parents. Eligibility is determined through the

 who receive a loan must complete Exit Counseling upon withdrawal or graduation from Shoreline.

-Federal loan available to parents of dependent students; not based on student "need;"4%
+This is a federal loan available to parents of dependent students; not based on student

 - Parents must complete the Master Promissory Note for Parent PLUS loans.
 This is completed

-- Student and Parent borrower complete the Parent PLUS Loan Form and submit it to the
+- The student and parent borrower complete the Parent PLUS Loan Form and submit it to

-Financial Aid Office at SCC.
-This form is available in the Financial Aid Office at
+the Financial Aid Office.
+This form is available at the Financial Aid counter in the

 These loans are for students admitted to the Nursing program.
 A completed financial

-aid file is required to apply for the Nursing Student Loan.
-Loans up to $2,500 a year
+aid file is required to apply for the Nursing Student Loan for up to $2,500 per year

-a 10-year period after completing the degree program.
-Interest rate is 5% and is deferred
+after completing the degree program.
+Interest rate is 5% * and is deferred as long

-as long as the student is enrolled at least half-time (6 credits) while pursuing a
+as the student is enrolled at least half-time (6 credits) while pursuing a degree

 As higher education costs continue to rise, many college students find that they need